steph-xue/meme-generator/README.md

 ## How It Works

 The interface is built from two components, a header and a meme component, rendered from a single root component.
 When the meme component first mounts, it fetches the full list of available meme templates from the Imgflip API and stores the result in state, so the list only needs to be requested once per visit.
 Clicking the button to get a new image picks a random entry from that stored list and updates the displayed image accordingly.
 The top and bottom text inputs are controlled components, meaning each keystroke updates the component's state and the meme image re-renders immediately to reflect the current text.
-Vite handles the local development server and bundles the application for deployment.
+Vite provides the local development server and bundles the application’s files.

 <br>